 Your top priority right now should be finding legal counsel experienced in defending prescription drug fraud.
 A criminal defense attorney can advocate on your behalf and fight to have your charges reduce or dropped.
 Don’t delay.
 The sooner you contact Law Offices of Clifton Black, P.C., the better your chances of a more favorable outcome in court.

 Call (719) 328-1616 to schedule a case evaluation.
-Law Offices of Clifton Black, P.C. has been defending clients of criminal offenses in Colorado for nearly 10 years.
-Some of the areas we serve include El Paso County, Crowley County, Lincoln County, Elbert County and Douglas County.
+Law Offices of Clifton Black, P.C. has been defending clients of criminal offenses in Colorado for nearly 20 years.
+Some of the areas we serve include El Paso County, Denver County, and Arapahoe County.

 - What is Prescription Drug Fraud?